Trans-Tasman bubble: your rights if things go wrong

 What you need to know if the trans-Tasman bubble pops.

-If you’re weighing up which airline to fly with, and what happens if your trip gets stymied, we found Qantas’ cancellation terms are the fairest.
+And if you’re weighing up which airline to fly with, and what happens if your trip gets stymied, we found Qantas’ cancellation terms are the fairest.

 Air New Zealand will let you change your flight to Australia without charging you to do so if you’re due to fly before 31 December.
 But you’ll have to pay more if the flight you’re changing to is pricier than your original.